fcn06/swarm/README.md

 Swarm is built around three key intelligent agent components:

-*   **A2A Agent (Agent-to-Agent Protocol):** 🗣️ A simple, autonomous agent capable of direct communication with other A2A agents.
+*   **Basic Domain Agent:** 🗣️ A simple, autonomous agent that is specialized in one functional domain.
 It can also integrate an MCP Runtime for external interactions and connect to its own LLM.
+*   **Orchestration Agent:** 🧠 An advanced agent that acts as an orchestrator.
+It connects to various other agents and an MCP server, understands their available skills and tools, creates a plan based on a user request, and executes it.
+Because the Orchestrator Agent is also an A2A agent, this allows for the creation of complex, hierarchical agent swarms where agents can be a part of multiple orchestration layers.
 *   **MCP Runtime (Model Context Protocol):** 🛠️ A powerful runtime that enables agents to interact with external services and data sources.
 Imagine your agents querying a weather API or accessing a database!
-*   **Full Agent:** 🧠 An advanced A2A agent that acts as an orchestrator.
-It connects to various other A2A agents and an MCP server, understands their available skills and tools, creates a plan based on a user request, and executes it.
-Because a Full Agent is also an A2A agent, this allows for the creation of complex, hierarchical agent swarms where agents can be a part of multiple orchestration layers.

 ## **⚙️ Configuration Details**